Babylon LIRR [Station, Schedule, Parking, Stops & more]

 4. Does the Babylon Branch run on weekends and holidays?

 Yes, the Babylon Branch runs seven days a week, including Saturdays and public holidays.
-Train schedules, however, may be varied from weekday operation.
+Train schedules, however, may vary from weekday operation.

 5. Is parking for the Babylon LIRR Station available?